duscheln/vue-fastapi-blueprint/README.md

-This Repository houses the code for the Wix app "wix Lexoffice Sync".
-It provides functionality to synchronize contancts and vouchers from wix to leaxoffice
+This repository is a blueprint to combine vue and fastapi in one project.

 To build the project go into the frontend directory and run 'npm run build'